 Many mental illnesses can be treated with prescription medicines.
 These include depression, anxiety, obsessive/compulsive and eating disorders, and bipolar disorder.

-Despite the stigma around mental health that deters people from talking about these issues, it is estimated that 1 out of every 10 Americans currently takes some kind of anti-depressant to help manage their condition.
+Despite the stigmas surrounding mental health that deter people from talking openly about these issues, it is estimated that 1 out of every 10 Americans currently takes some kind of anti-depressant medication to help manage their condition.
 As long as they are prescribed by a licensed doctor, the cost of these medications can be paid for with your benefits account.

-Keep in mind that anti-depressants have been around long enough that most are available in generic form.
+Keep in mind that most types of anti-depressant medications have been around long enough that they are available in generic form.
 Generic prescriptions generally cost less than brand name versions.
-Be sure to talk to your healthcare provider about using generic medications.
+Be sure to talk to your health care provider about using generic medications.

-Although mental health problems are often first diagnosed by a primary care giver, many types of mental illness require specialized care.
+Although mental health problems are often first diagnosed by a primary care provider, many types of mental illness require specialized care.
 In addition to prescriptions, psychiatric care may be part of a person’s treatment plan.

-Psychiatrists are typically the ones who prescribe the antidepressants and other types of medications, as they have more expertise in these areas.
+Psychiatrists are typically the ones who prescribe anti-depressants and other medications, as they have more expertise in treating mental illness.
 They may also provide services such as psychotherapy.
-Psychiatric care and treatments are IRS-approved behavioral health services.
+Psychiatric care, psychotherapy and related treatments are IRS-approved behavioral health services.

 Clinical psychologists and counselors

-Mental health patients may also seek help from a psychologist.
-Since psychologists are not licensed medical doctors, they cannot prescribe medications.
+Mental health patients may also seek help from a psychologist, counselor, or social worker.
+Since these specialists are not medical doctors, they cannot prescribe medications.
 However, they can work with the patient using different modes of behavioral or cognitive therapies, and in the case of psychologists, can administer psychological tests.

-Treatments provided by a psychologist are eligible for FSA or HSA reimbursement if you receive care for specific types of mental illness.
-Seeing a psychologist for general improvement of mental health is not a qualified CDH behavioral health service and can’t be paid for with a CDH account.
+Treatments provided by these specialists are eligible for FSA or HSA reimbursement if received for specific types of mental illness.
+However, receiving therapy for general improvement of mental health is not a qualified CDH behavioral health service and can’t be paid for with a CDH account.

-In addition to prescription medications and office-based therapy programs (whether with primary care physicians or specialists), mental health patients can also seek help from specialized treatments such as rehabilitation centers for addiction or other medical problems.
+In addition to prescription medications and office-based therapy programs (whether with primary care physicians or specialists), mental health patients can also seek help through specialized treatments such as rehabilitation centers for addiction or other medical problems.